 How the Company applies it

-The Board meets 11 times a year; the Audit Committee and Risk Committee meet five times a year and the Remuneration Committee meets at least twice a year (and also as required).
-All meetings during the period under review were fully attended, with the exception of:
+The Board meets approximately 12 times a year; the Audit Committee and Risk Committee meet approximately 4 times a year and the Remuneration Committee meets at least twice a year (and also as required).
+All meetings during the period under review were fully attended by directors.

 Board minutes and related papers are circulated to Directors in good time ahead of the relevant Board meeting(s).